absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

     }
     ```

-For more information on smart pointers in Rust, there is a nice example [here][8] and another example
+For more information on smart pointers in Rust, [here is a nice example][8] and another example
 about [reference cycles][9], which is what we needed weak pointers for.

 ## The Vector Reloaded